Google's research chief questions value of 'Explainable AI'

 As these techniques improve, often by themselves, revealing their inner workings becomes more and more difficult.
 They have become a ‘black box’, according to growing numbers of scientists, governments and concerned citizens.

-There are now calls for these systems to expose their decision-making process, and be ‘explainable’ to non-experts: An approach known as explainable artificial intelligence or XAI.
+According to some, there is a need for these systems to expose their decision-making process, and be ‘explainable’ to non-experts: An approach known as explainable artificial intelligence or XAI.

 But efforts to crack open the black box hit a snag yesterday, as the research director of arguably the world’s biggest AI powerhouse, Google, cast doubt on the value of explainable AI.